 Operators and maintenance personnel of the North District Fixed Route system are represented by the Amalgamated Transit Union AFL-CIO, Local 842.
-The term of the current Collective Bargaining Agreement covers the period September 1, 2013 through August 31, 2016.
+The term of the current Collective Bargaining Agreement (CBA) covers the period September 1, 2013 through August 31, 2016.
+As of the date of this report, a new CBA has not been signed and both parties continue to operate under the expired contract terms.

-Paratransit Specialists statewide and South District Fixed Route Operators are also represented by the Amalgamated Transit Union AFL-CIO, Local 842, under a separate Collective Bargaining Agreement.
-The term of the current Collective Bargaining Agreement covers the period September 1, 2013 through August 31, 2016.
+Paratransit Specialists statewide and South District Fixed Route Operators are also represented by the Amalgamated Transit Union AFL-CIO, Local 842, under a separate CBA.
+The term of the current CBA covers the period September 1, 2013 through August 31, 2016.
+As of the date of this report, a new CBA has not been signed and both parties continue to operate under the expired contract terms.

 Certain administrative, operations, and maintenance personnel are represented by the Office and Professional Employee International Union AFL-CIO, Local 32.
-The term of the current Collective Bargaining Agreement covers the period January 1, 2013 through December 31, 2016.
+The term of the current CBA covers the period January 1, 2013 through December 31, 2016.